pandora-analysis/pandora/README.md

 # Install guide

-Note that is is *strongly* recommended to use Ubuntu 24.04, which comes with a more recent version of libreoffice.
+Note that it is *strongly* recommended to use Ubuntu 24.04, which comes with a more recent version of libreoffice.
 Using anything older will result in annoying issues when restarting the service: libreoffice isn't always stopped properly and it results in dead processes using 100% CPU.